 Tums works as an antacid so it will relieve the heartburn in no time.
 An active ingredient in TUMS is Calcium Carbonate (CaCO3).
 Tums reduce the amount of gas in the stomach and intestines, provide a barrier to restrict the backflow of stomach contents into the esophagus, and neutralizing the acid in your stomach.
 Based on the claim and the customer’s review, Tums is effective and work fast.

 Is it safe to use Tums during pregnancy?

-According to the conclusion of presentation “Safe and effective medication use in pregnancy and lactation” by Susan McLellan, BSc.
+According to the conclusion of the presentation “Safe and effective medication use in pregnancy and lactation” by Susan McLellan, BSc.
 Pharm, Tums is perfectly safe for use during pregnancy but may be constipating.
 Tums provide safe heartburn cure for all including pregnant women.
 Besides, it will also add calcium to human bodies.
 Therefore, it will be fine to take this medicine during pregnancy.
 However, make sure that Tums is taken separately with the iron supplements.

 Hypercalcemia and hypercalciuria may result from long-term use.
 When moms take this medicine, they need to wait for at least two hours before taking iron supplements.

 What is the recommended dosage of Tums during pregnancy in Tums Pregnancy Class?